Appease/BuildVisualStudioSln/README.md

 ```

 #####PathToMsBuildExe
-path to msbuild.exe on your machine
+A String representing the path to msbuild.exe on your machine
 ```PowerShell
 [String]
 [Parameter(